0ero1ne/bandit/README.md

 ## Level 23 → Level 24

-The description for this level requires you to write your own script, but, it won't be necessary.
+The description for this level says you have to write your own script, but it won't be necessary.

 ```
 bandit22@bandit:~$ ls -al /etc/cron.d/